+Karalla and a la farmana and a standard and a stand 140 00

 Know the methods of current and past research, and environmental influences.
-C6
+A16 C6

 A23 C7

 A25

 Learn to use different means of access to information in chemistry, both written and audiovisual and on-line A16 B2 C3

 A24 B4

 A25

 A28

 Knowing and understanding the different pathways leading to the results in the process of chemical research.
 Knowing the A16 В3 C8

 structure of the various research institutions in today's society A25 B5

 A28 В7

 Know, learn and critically evaluate the research ethics and outcome.
 Know and judge responsible behavior, good praxis.
 A18 В3 C4

 Observe and correct mistakes and negligence in the daily work A21 В6

 A23 В7

 A25

 A28

 Know and understand the relationship between society, science and industry at present and over time, including both the A24 B2 C4

 positive momentum as interference.
 A25 В3 C5

 A28 В6 C8

-В7
+B7

+٠, ٠, 1

 Contents

 Topic Sub-topic

-SECTION I: Origin and development of research and theories Topic 1 The beginnings of modern Science
+SECTION I: Origin and development of research and theories Topic 1.
+The beginnings of modern science and chemistry

-Topic 2 The beginnings of modern Chemistry

-Topic 3 The Scientific Revolution

-Topic 4 The Chemical Revolution
+Topic 2.
+The scientific and chemical revolution

-Topic 5 Sciences methods I

-Topic 6 Sciences methods II

-Topic 7 Sciences methods III
+Topic 3.
+Methods of Science

-Topic 8 The practice of Science
+Topic 4.
+Practice of Science

-SECTION II: Communication of results Topic 9 Sources of information I
+SECTION II: Communication of results Topic 5.
+Sources of information

-Topic 10Sources of information II

-Topic 11 Decisions, dissemination and evaluation of results
+Topic 6.
+Decisions, dissemination and evaluation of results

-Topic 12Responsible conduct of science

-Topic 13 Organization and funding science

-Topic 14Publications and scientific societies
+Topic 7.
+Responsible Science

-Topic 15 Intellectual property and patents
+Topic 8.
+Intellectual property and patents

+Topic 9.
+Structure and financing in Science.
+Scientific Societies

-Topic 16 Popular science
+Topic 10Publications.
+Popular science

-SECTION III: Risks and Benefits of Chemistry and Chemical Topic 17 Science and Technology
+SECTION III: Risks and Benefits of Chemistry and Chemical Topic 11 Science-Technology Interaction.
+The Chemical Industry.
+Scientific and

-Industry for the Society Topic 18 Chemistry and Industry I
+Industry for the Society military industry.

-Topic 19 Chemistry and Industry II

-Topic 20 Science and Military industry

-Plannin g
+Planning g

 Methodologies / tests Competencies / Teaching hours Student?s personal Total hours

 Results (in-person & virtual) work hours

-Guest lecture / keynote speech A16 A18 A21 A25 B6 32 32 64
+Guest lecture / keynote speech A16 A18 A21 A25 B6 30 30 60

 C4 C7 C8

+Workshop A16 A25 C3 C6 2 3 5

 Seminar A16 A23 A24 B2 B3 8 32 40

 B4 B7 C3

 Supervised projects A16 A18 A21 A23 8 32 40

 A24 A28 B2 B3 B5 C5

 C6

 Mixed objective/subjective test A16 A21 A24 A25 B3 3 0 3

 B6 C4 C5 C6 C7 C8

 Personalized attention 2 0 2

-()The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+()The information in the planning table is fo r guidance only and does not take into account the l neterogeneity of the stud dents.

-Methodologies Methodologies Description Guest lecture / The teacher presents and explains the fundamental concepts of each topic.
-Two sessions (1 hour) will be given by library staff keynote speech of the Faculty of Science to explain the resources and advanced management in the library.
+Methodologies Methodologies Description Guest lecture / The teacher presents and explains the fundamental concepts of each topic. keynote speech Workshop Two sessions (1 hour each) will be given by the library staff of the Faculty of Science to explain the resources and advanced management in the library.
 Seminar They are interactive small group sessions in which the teacher provides concrete examples related to the keynote speech.
 Case studies and discussion will take place between students and handling diverse scientific documentation is encouraged.
-Also conducted sessions in the computer lab to perform activities of obtaining scientific information using networked databases.
-Supervised projects In small group sessions, students will solve individual and group problems posed by the teacher, who will supervise the ongoing work of the student.
+Also, sessions in the computer lab to perform activities of obtaining scientific information using networked databases will be carried out Supervised projects In small group sessions, students will solve individual and group problems posed by the teacher, who will supervise the ongoing work of the student.
 Problems that relate chemistry to the health, food, environment, etc. will be discussed, encouraging student participation.
 Students shall make a final report and oral presentation of the developed work, supervised by the teacher.
 Mixed Final exam in which multiple choice questions, short answer and essay are included.
 It aims to assess the knowledge acquired objective/subjective by the students and their ability to reason, synthesis, writing and critical thinking. test